Skip to content Skip to footer

 Connecting minds, creating future

-Colours of Community is not just a picnic; it’s a celebration of the multiculturalism within our community.
-It aims to celebrate and unite members of ethnic minority groups within our community to foster a community where everyone feels a sense of belonging.
+The Colours of Community Family Picnic in the park is not just a picnic; it’s a celebration of the multiculturalism within our community.
+It aims to celebrate and unite members of ethnic minority groups within our community, combating loneliness and fostering a sense of belonging for everyone.
 Bringing together members of ethnic minority groups is not just an act of inclusivity but a strategic investment in the community’s strength, resilience, and harmony.
 It aligns with the equality, justice, and shared values that make a community vibrant and cohesive.
-Recognizing and celebrating our differences strengthens the bonds that tie us together, creating a more inclusive and harmonious community.
+Recognising and celebrating our differences strengthens the bonds that unite us, creating a more inclusive and harmonious community.

 Severals Sport Pavillon